gardehal/3d-printing/created/arduino-arm/README.md

 1. Repeat this process for each segment you have, using normal main gears and the top of the previous segment instead of the segment base.
 1. Insert the pegs on hand-segment in the holes in the top of the segment.
 1. Attach the main gear to the top of the segment, outside the peg you just attached, on the same side as the servo horn.
-1. Insert the set of finger in hand-segment and lock it in place with the last servo.
+1. Insert the set of finger in hand-a1 and hand-b1, just like with hand-c1, and lock it in place with the last servo.
 1. Wire it all up.